Lost-n-thought/Assembler/Assembler Architecture.md

 3. Supports Comments
    1. Comment line start with "#" .
    2. there can be white space before "#"
+   3. removes comment part of line , if it contains both statement and comment `Statement #comment`
 4. Supports Empty Line
 5. Splits the Statement into Label , Mnemonics , Operand1 and Operand2 fields
 6. [Error Checks Each line](#Single line Error correction)